Sega

 Title Release Added to Museum Notes

-SG-1000 1983 Not Added Yet There are several variants, as it was licensed for production by other companies.
-Sega released two variants themselves:
+SG-1000 1983 Not Added Yet It was licensed for production by other companies.
+Sega released two variants:

-The original SG-1000 had one hard wired joystick and a port for an optional second controller.
+SG-1000 had one hard-wired joystick and a port for an optional second controller.

-SC-3000 1983 Not Added Yet The SC-3000 was a computer that used the SG-1000 architecture.
-It had a built-in keyboard and support for more hardware expansions.
+SC-3000 1983 Not Added Yet Computer variant of SG-1000 with a built-in keyboard and hardware expansion support.

 Mark III